-ABOUT SUBSTANCE ABUSE THERAPY
+ABOUT SUBSTANCE ABUSE AND ADDICTION THERAPY

-Substance abuse can be a way of avoiding the painful aspects of life, whether fears about oneself, past wounds, or present difficulties.
+Substance abuse and addiction can be a ways of avoiding the painful aspects of life, whether fears about oneself, past wounds, or present difficulties.
 Whether your addiction is to substances, food, sex or relationships, exploring and facing the underlying issues through therapy can set you free from the compulsive need to engage in addictive behaviors that hurt you and those you love.
 Our team is trained in motivational interviewing, an intervention that has been empirically proven to decrease substance abuse and addictive behaviors.

 Substance Abuse is diagnosed when a person displays one or more of the following in a 12-month period:

 - Recurrent substance use resulting in a failure to fulfill major role obligations at work, school or home (e.g. absences from work or poor work performance due to substance use)

 - Recurrent substance use in situations in which it is physically hazardous (e.g. driving)

 - Continued substance use despite having persistently social or interpersonal problems caused or exacerbated by the effects of the substance (e.g. fights with partner)